Bush Prize

 The Bush Prize celebrates organizations that are highly valued within their communities and have a track record of successful community problem solving.

 Bush Prize grants are flexible and can be used to build reserves, test a big idea or for anything else that would best support the organization’s ongoing good work.
-The grant amounts are up to 25% of an organization’s most recent fiscal year expenses, with a maximum of $500,000.
+Each year, a total of 9 grants of $250,000 each are awarded.

 Contact the community grant partner directly to learn more about the Bush Prize.